ep1cman/encounter_plus_recorder/README.md

 If you are running it locally, you can use `localhost:3000` as the `base_address` (or whatever port you decided to use)

+Audio
+---
+To add audio to a recording, simply place a file called `audio.mp3` in the root folder of the recording, this will be auto played as so as the page is loaded.
+MP3 is used because it provides the best compromise of file size/quality vs browser compatibility.

+NOTE: Most browsers now disable auto playing audio by default and you will need to look up instructions for your browser on how to enable it for this server.

+In the future this functionality will be improved to allow play/pause of the recording, and seeking.

 Replaying a single recording (Simple - Local Only)
 --